 The perfect savoury treat to serve at your Halloween party, these delicious pork pies are filled with succulent sausage meat, herby stuffing and a fiery chilli chutney.
 Cut out ghoulish faces from the pastry lids to make them extra spooky.

-Squeeze the sausage meat from the skins and set aside in the fridge.
-Grease a 12-holes muffin tin and line each hole with a strip of nonstick baking paper.
+- Squeeze the sausage meat from the skins and set aside in the fridge.
+Grease a 12-hole muffin tin and line each hole with a strip of nonstick baking paper.

 Freezing and defrosting guidelines